doc-digit/api/README.md

 Main purpose of having this is to allow client to interact with  file storage, processing server and more (its just a quick draft).

-Python3.7, Sanic framework, Pytest for testing.
+Python3.7, FastAPI, Pytest for testing.

 ## How to